AnuragMishra/YoutubePlayer/README.md

 This library depends on the SWFObject library for embedding videos on the page.
 See the [source code](http://code.google.com/p/swfobject/source/checkout) and [documentation](http://code.google.com/p/swfobject/wiki/documentation) for SWFObject.

-Google code provides a [hosted version](http://code.google.com/p/swfobject/wiki/hosted_library) of the library which can be included (compressed)
+Google Code provides a [hosted version](http://code.google.com/p/swfobject/wiki/hosted_library) of the library which can be included (compressed)

 	http://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js